hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/dexes-swaps/why-a-separate-approve-transaction-needed-before-swap.md

 Approved transactions are generally cheap to execute and serve as a permission from a user to allow DEX to debit an approved amount of ERC20/BEP20 tokens in order to execute a trade.

-When executing an Approve transaction, users have an option to indicate the amount of tokens the DEX is allowed to debit.
-If necessary, users are able to approve higher amounts in advance to account for future trades and thus save the need to do another Approve Transaction in the future.
+When executing Approve transaction users have an option to indicate the amount of tokens the DEX is allowed to debit.
+If necessary, users are able to approve higher amounts in advance to account for future trades and thus saving the need to do another Approve transaction in the future.

 Approving a lower amount than required by a trade will result in the transaction failing to execute.